What is a Focal Seizure (Partial Seizure)?

 When part of the brain “overloads”

-Partial seizures can be controlled
+Focal seizures can be controlled

 Seizures can be caused by irritation or damage to the brain from injury, scar formation, tumors, stroke, or infection.
 Usually the cause is unknown.
-However, most partial seizures can be successfully treated.
+But most partial seizures can be successfully treated.
 With treatment, most people with seizures lead normal, fulfilling lives.